Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

 2. Broger, Self-Confrontation, course introduction and principles sections.

-3. Martin and Deidre Bobgan, “Confronting the Biblical Counseling Foundation’s Self-Confrontation Manual,” PsychoHeresy Awareness Ministries, critique of “constant self-examination” and “bondage,” PDF.
+3. Martin and Deidre Bobgan, “Confronting the Biblical Counseling Foundation’s Self-Confrontation Manual,” PsychoHeresy Awareness Ministries, critique of “constant self-examination,” “self-preoccupation,” and “bondage,” PDF.

-4. Bobgan and Bobgan, critique of evaluating “heart attitudes” and motives.
+4. Bobgan and Bobgan, critique of evaluating “heart attitudes” and motives in Self-Confrontation.

 5. Bobgan and Bobgan, critique of the “105 biblical principles” framework.

-7. John C. Broger, Militant Liberty: A Program of Evaluation and Assessment of Freedom (U.S. Government Printing Office, 1955), Internet Archive/CIA Reading Room scan.
+10. John C. Broger, Militant Liberty: A Program of Evaluation and Assessment of Freedom (U.S. Government Printing Office, 1955), Internet Archive/CIA Reading Room scan.
+See also CIA memorandum on Militant Liberty, Sept.
+27, 1957, objecting to its emphasis on the “sensitive individual conscience” as a specifically “Protestant evangelical” assumption rather than a universal principle.

-11. Marissa Franks Burt (@mburtwrites), Threads post, Apr.
-17, 2026, https://www.threads.com/@mburtwrites/post/DXPQRBoFLO3.
-Burt describes postpartum panic, compulsive Bible reading/prayer, evangelical moralism, and a culture where “extremism is faith.”
+19. Marissa Franks Burt (@mburtwrites), Threads post, Apr.
+17, 2026, describing postpartum panic, compulsive Bible reading/prayer, evangelical moralism, and a culture where “extremism is faith,” https://www.threads.com/@mburtwrites/post/DXPQRBoFLO3.

 Are you going through a life-saving divorce?
 I’d like to invite you to my private Facebook group, “Life-Saving Divorce for Separated or Divorced Christians.”
 Just click the link and ANSWER the 3 QUESTIONS.
 This is a group for women and men of faith who have walked this path, or are considering it.
 Allies and people helpers are also welcome.
 I’ve also written a book about spiritual abuse and divorce for Christians.
 You may also sign up for my email list below.